01 Repair for the Planet

 For communities, repair projects offer a welcoming space for people of all ages to gather and interact with a common purpose.
 It’s a place where under-valued practical skills and knowledge take centre stage and are freely shared, increasing everyone’s ability to repair.
 A little bit of magic happens which can foster new friendships and new ideas to work together and make a difference locally.

 Repair projects add to the fabric of our local neighbourhoods, often working with other groups to make a positive and practical difference and strengthen our connections.
-After the experience of coronavirus and as people become increasingly concerned with the unsustainable way we have been living, there has never been a better time to start repairing in your community.
+After the experience of the pandemic and as people become increasingly concerned with the unsustainable way we have been living, there has never been a better time to start repairing in your community.
 As volunteer-led projects that tap into existing skills, a repair group can be relatively simple to set up and run on few resources.
 So what are you waiting for?

 We’ve put together a briefing document that contains more detail on the benefits of community repair for people and planet.
 You are welcome to use it or send it to others.